 Tips to making PERFECT Chocolate Buttercream Frosting (or any buttercream frosting)

 1.)
 Let butter soften at room temperature.
 Do not microwave or you may risk melting the butter.
-Melted butter will make for a super thin frosting and then you’ll have to overcompensate with more powder sugar, etc. Making the frosting waaay to sweet and weird tasting.
+Melted butter will make for a super-thin frosting and then you’ll have to overcompensate with more powder sugar, etc. Making the frosting way to sweet and weird tasting.
 To speed up the butter softening process you can cut into smaller pieces.
 I just take a stick out of the fridge in the morning and let it sit until I’m ready to bake.
-By then it’s super soft, but still hold it’s shape which is what you want.
-If it’s a last minute frosting and I don’t have 30 minutes to an hour to wait for the butter to soften, I’ll cheat and throw the butter in the microwave for just a few seconds while watching it like a hawk to make sure none of it is melted and then let it sit for about 15 minutes to completely soften.
+By then it’s super soft, but still, hold a shape which is what you want.
+If it’s a last-minute frosting and I don’t have 30 minutes to an hour to wait for the butter to soften, I’ll cheat and throw the butter in the microwave for just a few seconds while watching it like a hawk to make sure none of it is melted and then let it sit for about 15 minutes to completely soften.

 2.)
 Cream that butter well.
 The first step and important one is making sure you cream that softened butter really well!!
 This prepares it for all those yummy ingredients!

 3.)
 Sift any dry ingredients.
 In this recipe, the only dry ingredients we use are powdered sugar and unsweetened cocoa powder.
 Sifting gets rid of any lumps and makes it all powdery light.
 Perfect for frosting!!